kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## The Big Idea

-Convert text into vectors.
+Convert text into vectors
-Store those vectors in a special database.
+Store those vectors in a special database
-When a user asks a question, find the most similar vectors, and feed that back into the model.
+When a user asks a question, find the most similar vectors, and feed that back into the model
 This was called Retrieval-Augmented Generation (RAG)

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.